 The review of effectiveness is continual throughout the year as evidenced by some of the action taken during the year but a more formal assessment takes place each year in the preparation for this statement.
-In accordance with the Authority's Code of Corporate Governance a meeting was held on 30 April 2018 to:
+In accordance with the Authority's Code of Corporate Governance a meeting was arranged to be held on 27 March 2020 to:

-1. Review our performance against our action statements of commitment in our Code of Corporate Governance and highlight what we have done in the 2017/18 year which contributes to achieving our outcome of 'good governance'

-2. Identify any further improvement action needed for the forthcoming year

-The meeting involved the Chief Executive, Director of Corporate Strategy and Development, Director of Conservation and Planning, Director of Commercial Development and Outreach, Chair of Audit Resources and Performance Committee, Chief Finance Officer (The Head of Finance) and the Monitoring Officer (Head of Law) and her Deputy (the Democratic Services Manager).
-In carrying out our review we took account of the 'assurances' we have received during the year (and at our meeting) including:
+- 1. Review our performance against our action statements of commitment in our Code of Corporate Governance and highlight what we have done in the 2019/20 year which contributes to achieving our outcome of 'good governance' - 2.
+Identify any further improvement action needed for the forthcoming year and Development, Director of Conservation and Planning, Director of Commercial Development and Engagement, Chair of the Authority, Chief Finance Officer (The Head of Finance) and the Monitoring Officer (Head of Law) and her Deputy (the Democratic Services Manager).
+In carrying out our review we took account of the 'assurances' we have received during the year (and at our virtual meeting) including: